vmware-archive/isv-portal/docs/tile-generator.md

 as the property name but in ALL_CAPS).
 They can also be referenced in other parts of the configuration file by using `(( .properties.<property-name> ))` instead of a hardcoded value.

+Properties of type `secret` will have their value hidden on the forms, and obfuscated in the installation logs (all but the first two characters will be replaced by `*****`).
+But their value will be passed to your applications in plain text as all other value types.

 ### Automatic Provisioning of Services